jask-lang/.github/profile/README.md

 # Introduction

-pseudoscript (pssp) is a highly readable scripting language in early development, modeled after pseudo code.
-The pssp interpreter is fully written in C# without other dependencies.
+jask is a highly readable and safe interpreted language in early development.
+The interpreter is fully written in C# without other dependencies.
 It is just a hobby project for fun and learning, contributions are always welcome!

 The main goal is to keep the interpreter itself as small as possible and to implement only those functions internally that are truly necessary or that greatly affects performance.
-All other functions should be written directly in pssp to explore and expand the language's capabilities.
+All other functions should be written directly in jask to explore and expand the language's capabilities.
-A brief summary of the properties of pssp:
+A brief summary of the properties:
 * dynamically typed variables (Variables are just a container for any kind of data)
 * strongly typed values (pssp enforces strict type checking)
 * fully immutable (things in pssp cannot mutate themselves, operations always creating copies)